rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/mmcm/mmcm.md

 Create a counter for this new clock domain named CNTB_0.
 This counter should be reset using an appropriate reset signal.

+### Metastability Circuit

-Create a signal in this clock domain that toggles every clock cycle.
+Create a signal in this new clock domain that toggles every clock cycle.
 This signal will be the "input" signal used for inducing metastability.
 Create a metastability detection circuit (see resources below)
   * [Old FPGA ap note: Figure 1](https://docs.xilinx.com/v/u/en-US/xapp094)
   * [this paper](https://www.researchgate.net/publication/258377930_Metastability_Testing_at_FPGA_Circuit_Design_using_Propagation_Time_Characterization)
-  * (Let me konw if you find some other good ones!)
+  * (Let me know if you find some other good ones!)
 <!-- as shown [here in Figure 1](http://userweb.eng.gla.ac.uk/scott.roy/DCD3/technotes.pdf).-->
 The f_data signal is your toggling circuit created in the CNTB_0 clock domain.
 Use CLKOUT4 as the f_clk.